South Coast, UK

 South Coast: Southampton to Plymouth UK

 This journey can be made by train or by car.
-By train, travelling from Southampton to Plymuouth takes four hours without stops, but follows an inland ruote, bypassing all the coastal towns visited here.
+By train, travelling from Southampton to Plymouth takes four hours without stops, but follows an inland ruote, bypassing all the coastal towns visited here.
 Dawlish, Taignmouth, Paignton and Torquay can be accessed from Exeter via a branch line.
 The Weymouth train from Southampton visits most of the destinations listed here between Southampton and Weymouth.

 There are numerous options if travelling by road which alter the distance travelled and time taken considerably.
 To visit every destination listed, you would need more than a single day to make the journey, as you would be covering over 350 km on a journey that would take around 7 hours without stops.
 Driving direct from Southampton to Plymouth takes 4 hours (260 km) but touches verry little of the coast.
 Deviations to include coastal destinations between Bournemouth and Exmouth will add at least an hour's driving plus stops, as would including Torquay and coastal towns to its south instead of driving inland from Exeter to Plymouth.